indra707x/simple2/doc.md

 This is a sample product documentation exercise.
+The doc is being used to learn version control using Git and GitHub.

 I am writing my first file in Markdown for practicing Git and GitHub.
 Changing in Github.